eboileau/gear_lamp/README.md

 The inventory file defines the nodes in which the stack is configured.
 Defaults are set in `config file = /etc/ansible/ansible.cfg`.

-Basic setup instructions are taken from the [https://github.com/IGS/gEAR/blob/main/docs/setup.new_server.notes.md](gEAR setup page).
+Basic setup instructions are taken from the [gEAR setup page](https://github.com/IGS/gEAR/blob/main/docs/setup.new_server.notes.md).
 However, we made significant changes, including upgrade to Python 3.9.2, and install of pinned version of Python packages in a virtual environment.
 Selected packages were upgraded, and the installation/configuration was simplified.
-See [CHANGELOG.md](CHANGELOG).
+See [CHANGELOG](CHANGELOG.md).

-This playbook is partly adpated from the [https://github.com/ansible/ansible-examples](examples and best practices for building Ansible Playbooks).
+This playbook is partly adpated from the [examples and best practices for building Ansible Playbooks](https://github.com/ansible/ansible-examples).

+## Quickstart

 The stack is deployed using the following command: